 - 1. Recipients were not located in eligible rural areas based on the definition in this Notice. - 2.
+Applicants failed to provide evidence of recipient's status, i.e., documentation supporting nonprofit evidence of organization.

+3. Application did not follow the RCDI structure with an intermediary and recipients.

+and recipients.

-Applicants failed to provide evidence of recipient's status, i.e., documentation supporting nonprofit evidence of organization. - 3.
-Application did not follow the RCDI structure with an intermediary and recipients. - 4.
-Recipients were not identified in the application. - 5.
-Intermediary did not provide evidence it had been incorporated for at least 3 years as the applicant entity. - 6.
+4. Recipients were not identified in the application.

+- 5. Intermediary did not provide evidence it had been incorporated for at least 3 years as the applicant entity. - 6.
 Applicants failed to address the "Evaluation Criteria." - 7.
 The purpose of the proposal did not qualify as an eligible RCDI purpose. - 8.
-Funds cannot be used for construction or renovations. - 9.
-Financial and technical assistance cannot be provided directly to individuals.
+Inappropriate use of funds (e.g., construction or renovations) - 9.
+Providing financial and technical assistance directly to individuals.